-The study of performance is not complete without performing in front of an audience, and composers too, must hear their works performed.
-Although Performance students take lessons and give recitals within the framework of their degree program, non-performance students are also encouraged to participate in the performance life of the department - in ensembles, festivals, and collaborative ventures.
+The study of performance cannot be completed before performing in front of an audience.
+Students studying composition must also hear their works performed.
+Although performance students take lessons and give recitals within the framework of their degree programs, non-performance students are also encouraged to participate in the performance life of the department through engagement with ensembles, festivals, and other collaborative ventures.

-During the academic year, a diverse slate of more than 150 public concerts is presented in well-equipped venues: Conrad Prebys Music Center featuring a 400 seat Concert Hall, 150 seat Recital Hall and 150 seat Experimental Theatre as well as Mandeville Center Auditorium (792 seats).
-These concerts provide students with both performance experience and a forum for examining the music of diverse eras and cultures.
-Substantial resources and staffing are dedicated to producing the music of our time, including faculty and student works, by new music ensembles, experimental and improvisation ensembles, and student performance collectives.
+During the academic year, a diverse slate of more than 150 public concerts is presented in well-equipped venues: Conrad Prebys Music Center (which features the 400-seat Concert Hall, the 150-seat Recital Hall and the 150-seat Experimental Theater) and Mandeville Center Auditorium (which houses 792 seats).
+These concerts provide students with performance experience and a forum for examining the music of diverse eras and cultures.
+Substantial resources and staffing are dedicated to producing the music of our time, including works by faculty, students, new music ensembles, experimental and improvisation ensembles, and student performance collectives.

-This creates major outreach opportunities throughout San Diego County and beyond.
-Groups have toured national and international venues, including: Los Angeles, June in Buffalo (NY), New York City, Thessaloniki (International Computer Music Conference), Darmstadt, and many others.
-The Department of Music's Musician Referral List provides the local community with access to our students and alumni available for hire for performance opportunities and individual lesson services.
+The department's Musician Referral List provides the local community with access to students and alumni available for hire for performance opportunities and individual lesson services.

-Practice facilities include a complement of grand pianos, disclaviers and uprights, an electronic keyboard lab, several harpsichords, a wide array of percussion, a percussion studio, and a limited collection of musical instruments for student checkout
+Practice facilities at UC San Diego are equipped with grand pianos, disclaviers and uprights, an electronic keyboard lab, several harpsichords, a wide array of percussion, a percussion studio, and a limited collection of musical instruments for student checkout.